shabeer-syed/ACEs/index.md

 ### Indicators for indentifying Adverse Childhood Experiences (ACEs) in Electronic Health Records (EHRs)

-This repository list all codes and measures retained from the intial validation and our previous [systematic review](https://adc.bmj.com/content/106/1/44.info).
+This repository lists all codes and measures retained from our [systematic reviews](https://adc.bmj.com/content/106/1/44.info) and validation in primary and seconary care.

 ### Introduction